moby/datakit/README.md

 - `merge`, which can be used to start a merge (see below).

+- `diff/` is a directory containing hidden files. `diff/<commit-id>` contains the diff between the given `commit-id` and the current state of the transaction.

 For example, to create a file `somefile`:

     ~/db $ mkdir branch/master/transactions/foo